Our Research

 Our Impact

 Our research generates knowledge of genes, signaling pathways and biological mechanisms underlying behavior.
-We investigate several behaviors such as alcohol sensitivity, courtship, aggression and learning and memory.
+Currently, we are investigating the processes of learning and memory and alcohol dependency using the fly system.
 Many genes and pathways involved in behavior and disease in humans have analogous pathways in the Drosophila system.
 This, along with its outstanding gene manipulation toolkit, makes this organism an optimal model to study behavioral traits and diseases in humans.

 Our Team